NamNori-STH/Library/src/content/docs/departments/Information Security/Standards/31 THR STD.md

 ## 4. Governance & Oversight

-- The CIO is accountable for the operation of the threat management program.
-- Subsidiaries must designate a security point of contact to receive and act on STH advisories.
-- Subsidiary compliance with threat advisories is subject to STH oversight and review.
-- Records of feeds, vendor subscriptions, advisories, and subsidiary responses must be retained in the enterprise evidence repository.
+The Chief Information Officer (CIO) is responsible for managing and overseeing the enterprise threat management program.
+The CIO ensures that all threat intelligence collection, analysis, and communication activities are consistent with STH’s information security objectives and regulatory obligations.

 ---